sam81/sam81.github.io/r_guide_bookdown/07_graphics.md

   `matplot`
   `stripchart`
   `interaction.plot`

+  Table: (\#tab:baseplotfuncs) Some "high-level" plotting functions in the base R graphics system.

 ## The `plot` function {#plot}

 The `plot` function is most commonly used to draw a scatterplot of two variables, however if given a R object with a plot method as an argument  it will produce different types of graphics depending on the object it is plotting.